 was a biography based on her life in publishing and her love of books.
 It also allowed me to become what I'd always wanted to be, a full time writer.

 MRS QUEEN TAKES THE TRAIN

 was my first novel.
-To my surprise The Weinstein Company optioned the book for a movie.
+To my surprise the book was optioned for a movie.
 I never quite know what they're doing with it.
-The rumors I hear of a screenplay by James Graham and Simon Curtis as director make me happy and hopeful.
+Watch this space.

 PRINCE HARRY BOY TO MAN

 is my latest novel.
 It follows Mrs Queen's grandson on a comic deployment to Afghanistan.
 It leads via minor mayhem to his discovery that being a prince is actually not as bad as he'd always thought it was.
 I've never met HRH.
 I'm not in love with the beard he's wearing now, but I did think he looked good when he was a twenty-something with that high red color in his hair and cheeks.
 I was once in a room at Buckingham Palace with his mother.
 It was a Christmas party for the staff.
 I went as the guest of a friend from the Royal Archives.
 Diana was as beautiful as she was in her pictures, perhaps more so.
 She wore a red dress and low-heeled pumps covered in red satin.
 If it's possible for a gay man (me) to be in love with a straight woman (her), I was in love with Harry's mother that night.
 She didn't speak to me.
 She went off to dance with one of the gardeners.
 But just seeing her a few feet off was a memorable moment.
 She shimmered.
 That's somewhere at the heart of my wanting to write about her son, and his relationship to his mother.